home-assistant/home-assistant.io/source/_integrations/husqvarna_automower.markdown

 ### Button (if available)

-The integration will create a button entity for confirming minor mower errors.
+The integration will create the following buttons:

+- Confirm Error (if available)
+  *For conforming minor mower errors.
+- Sync clock
+  *Syncs the clock of the mower with the time set in Home Assistant.

 ### Calendar